 There are a plethora of colocation service providers with varying quality parameters and contracts that spell out their own terms of service.
 The cost also may not be uniform, leading to confusion when zeroing in on a colocation facility.

 The irrefutable fact is that a colocation facility never compromises when it comes to hardware maintenance and offering unwavering support solution.
 A company like DataCenterAndColocation.com offers unmatched support for selecting the best and most cost-effective colocation facility.
 The cost savings that accrue to small and medium enterprises are quite substantial.
 To learn more about how you can easily transition from your current in-house to a managed colocation facility contact us now.

 DataCenterandColocation is a free professional and non-bias service provided to clients for selecting the right data center, colocation, managed hosting or cloud facility for their requirements.
 DataCenterandColocation is one of the largest colocation site consulting firms in the United States.
 They represent approximately 3000 data centers and colocation centers in the United States and Canada.
-At no cost to clients, they identify specific space, location, power and security requirements, solicit proposals, professionally analyze the responses, compare the strengths and weaknesses of each facility, negotiate pricing and deliver highly competitive bids for colocation.
-They also perform comparative analysis of in-house vs. design build services, wholesale data center space and data connectivity.
+At no cost to clients, they identify specific space, location, power and security requirements, solicit proposals, professionally analyze the responses, compare the strengths and weaknesses of each facility, negotiate to price and deliver highly competitive bids for colocation.
+They also perform a comparative analysis of in-house vs. design-build services, wholesale data center space, and data connectivity.